 Reporting Data Breaches

-Staff should read this in conjunction with the Incident Management Reporting Policy .
+Staff should read this in conjunction with the Incident Management Reporting Policy and the Data Security and Protection Breaches Policy and Procedure.
 Staff should be aware of their responsibility to report any breach or risk to the confidentiality and/or integrity of information that they become aware of:

 Report breaches to your line manager and through the Practice Incident Management Reporting Procedures (Datix).
 If you feel that it would compromise your position you may report the breach, confidentially, directly to the IG Team.